cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 $ checkersd tx checkers --help
 ```

-Which among other things informs you with:
+Among other things, this informs you of the following:

 ```
 ...